Shift invariant subspaces in the Bloch space: Introduction

 The crucial property of a function $f$ as above is that $\abs{f'(z)}$ is as huge as possible for a considerably large set of points $z\in \D$.
 This aligns well with the principal philosophy surrounding the work in \cite{borichevhedenmalmcyclicity}, that an impediment to cyclicity of a Bergman space function is that the function enjoys maximal growth at a "massive" set in $\D$.

 Our final result should be viewed as a pre-cautionary warning when considering weak-star closures of $M_z$-invariant subspaces generated by Bloch functions.
 In fact it may be viewed as a Bloch space version of Theorem 1.2 by Borichev and Hedenmalm in \cite{borichev1995cyclicity}.
 It asserts that sequential limits are not enough in order to capture the behavior of $M_z$-invariant subspaces in $\B$.
-Recall that classical outer functions in $\B$ are always cyclic therein.
+The reader should bear in mind that classical outer functions in $\B$ are always cyclic therein.

 \begin{thm} \thlabel{THM:Seqcyc} There exists an outer function $f \in \B$ with $1/f \in H^\infty$, such that the set of all weak-star sequential limits in $\B$ of functions of the type $f(z)Q(z)$, where $Q$ is an analytic polynomial, is a proper subspace of $\B$. \end{thm}